 If you’re looking to massage to treat and heal a medical condition, you won’t find it at a spa.

-A medical massage, on the other hand, is specifically catered to your body’s unique needs and is designed to facilitate healing.
+A medical massage, on the other hand, is specifically catered to your body’s unique needs and is designed to relieve pain, increase blood flow to soft tissue, facilitate healing.
 Medical massage is typically used in conjunction with other forms of therapy, such as chiropractic adjustments.

 The Right Massage Matters